 When someone’s permit is revoked or the refugee status ceased, this means that the person loses the permit that he or she had previously been granted.
 Temporary residence permits, permanent residence permits and Norwegian citizenships can be revoked or ceased.

-The most common reason for a permit being revoked or ceased is that the circumstances have changed since the permit was granted.
+A common reason for a permit being revoked or ceased is that the circumstances have changed since the permit was granted.
 In such cases, very few appeals are granted.
 Many people who lose their permits must return to their home countries.

 We distinguish between revocation of a permit and cessation of refugee status.